pulumi/docs/content/blog/from-terraform-to-infrastructure-as-software/index.md

 AWS in the pulumi subdirectory.

-We'll then [install `tf2pulumi`](https://github.com/pulumi/tf2pulumi#building-and-installation), and run it, to generate the Pulumi TypeScript program:
+We'll then [install `tf2pulumi`](https://github.com/pulumi/tf2pulumi#building-and-installation), and run it, to generate the Pulumi TypeScript program in `index.ts`:

 ```
-$ tf2pulumi >pulumi/index.ts
+$ tf2pulumi
 ```

 The full program created by this command can be